ChristoffBo/homeassistant/mimic3-tts-server/README.md

 ```
 port : 59125 (or the port you changed it to)

-HomeAssistant : Add the following to you config.yaml or tts.yaml
+HomeAssistant : Add the following to your config.yaml or tts.yaml

                 - Platform: marytts
                   host: (Your homeassistant IP)